 This boy.
 This dear, dear boy.

 He has had a rough year all around.
-We’ve been testing him for a reading disability and thankfully, when I met with his counselor on Thursday, we learned he doesn’t have one!
-We are all so thankful.
-She helped me understand where and just what his struggles are, gave us recommendations for how to move forward with his reading and processing issues and she asked how much he talks about my cancer.
+We’ve been testing him for a reading disability and thankfully, we met with his counselor on Thursday and she helped me understand where and just what his struggles are, gave us recommendations for how to move forward with his reading and processing issues and she asked how much he talks about my cancer.
 We talked for a bit and I shared this story, and this woman who hardly knows me, broke down and cried… for me, for him.

 “Bear is a gift, you know.” she said.
 “He really is an amazing boy, and he is going to make someone a wonderful husband one day.”